 Of course, Northumberland is covered in most of the major travel books, with small sections, but when it comes to specific books on travelling in Northumberland here are your best options

-Northumberland: Including Newcastle, Hadrian’s Wall and the Coast (Bradt Slow Travel) – Updated in 2019 and includes 30 walks, chapters on Hadrian’s Wall, the coast and Northumberland National Park. > Buy now.
+Northumberland: Including Newcastle, Hadrian’s Wall and the Coast (Bradt Slow Travel) – Updated in 2019 and includes 30 walks, chapters on Hadrian’s Wall, the coast and Northumberland National Park. > Buy this superb walks in Northumberland book now.

 100 Walks in Northumberland – this great book of walks in Northumberland covers 100 walks up to 12 miles in length – from coastal and Northumberland beach walks to sections of Hadrian’s Wall.
-Great descriptions and easy to follow directions > buy now.
+Great descriptions and easy to follow directions > buy this Northumberland walks book now.

 Lost Lanes North – Bike Rides around Northumberland – great easy to follow bike rides around Northumberland and the north.
-Includes gorgeous photos if you’re an armchair traveller. > Buy Now
+Includes gorgeous photos if you’re an armchair traveller. > Buy this excellent Northumberland Bike Rides Book Now

 Northumberland History Books